-The FYE 101: Succeed at the G program is designed to help new students transition successfully to academic and student life at UNC Greensboro.
-Students will connect with the UNCG community, campus resources, and opportunities, while developing skills essential for academic success, and begin their journey to discover their own purpose and potential at the G.
+FYE 101: Succeed at the G is a 3-credit, Minerva's Academic Curriculum (MAC) Foundations course designed to help new students transition successfully to academic and student life.
+Students will connect with the UNCG community, campus resources and opportunities, while developing skills essential for academic success, and beginning their journey to discover their own purpose and potential.

 FYE 101: Succeed at the G is designed to address the key transition points that new students encounter throughout their first year at UNC Greensboro while framing the information relative to the student population.

-There are three student learning objectives tied to FYE 101: Succeed at the G, all of which are intended to help students connect today and excel tomorrow.
-The learning outcomes are achieved through meaningful assignments, readings, and in-class discussions and activities.
+There are three student learning objectives tied to FYE 101: Succeed at the G, all of which are intended to help students excel at the G. The learning objectives are achieved through meaningful assignments, readings, and in-class discussions and activities.
 For more information, view a sample syllabus [PDF].
 This sample syllabus provides a breakdown of topics covered in FYE 101.
-Some sections, such as transfer sections, tailor content to make it more applicable to their transition.
+Many sections are dedicated to specific academic cohorts (e.g. business, biology, exploratory), which provide a tailored experience to make the course more applicable to their transition.

 As a result of this course, students will…